-The Board remains focused on returning the majority of operational free cash flow after debt service to shareholders on a monthly basis.
-The Company has as of today declared dividends or cash distributions for 32 consecutive months.
-Following the cash distribution for February, the Company will have returned 78% of the paid-in equity to shareholders.
+The Board remains focused on returning the majority of operational free cash flow after debt service back to shareholders on a monthly basis.
+The Company has as of today declared dividends or cash distributions for 44 consecutive months.
+Following the dividend for February 2024, the Company will have returned approximately 94% of the paid-in equity to shareholders.